erazedfx/ChordSuiteManual/README.md

 - select your global song key via menu.

 Arp Player:
+- connect Arp Player to Chord Player by simply placing it on the right side of Chord Player without any empty space.
 - modulate the Note Combination CV to get different combinations of chord notes.
 - modulate the Quantize Mode CV to dynamically quantize to chord notes or scale notes.
 - when patching a lfo into the Raw Pitch Input, using 'Arpeggiator Mode' via menu will give you a better pitch range.
 - use the Sample N Hold CV to create rhythmic patterns.
-- Arp Player is chain-able, add as many voices as you want.
+- Arp Player is chain-able, add as many as you want, just remember to place it on the right side without empty space.

 ## CHORD PLAYER